Sewing Patches Tote

 - Download and print out ONE copy of the pattern sheet for the accent base panel, which is designed to be cut on the fold.
 If you’d prefer to use a complete pattern for fussy cutting, print TWO copies.

 IMPORTANT: This pattern is ONE 8½” x 11″ sheet.
 You must print the PDF file at 100%.
 DO NOT SCALE to fit the page.
 There is a guide rule on the page so you can confirm your final printout is to scale

-- Cut out each pattern piece along the solid line.
-The base pattern is two pieces.
-Using the arrows printed on the pattern pieces, and with one side facing right side up and the other side facing right side down, butt together (do not overlap) the two pieces.
+- Cut out the pattern piece along the solid line.
+The base pattern is designed to be cut on the fold.
+If you prefer a full pattern, you’ll work with two pieces and use the on-the-fold arrows printed on the pattern pieces to align the sections.
+With one side facing right side up and the other side facing right side down, butt together (do not overlap) the two pieces.
 Tape together to create the full pattern.

 - From the fabric for the exterior front and back upper panels, pockets, and strap (natural canvas in our sample), cut the following:

 TWO 16” wide x 12” high rectangles for the main front and back panels

 THREE 7½” x 7½” squares for all pockets (two exterior and one interior)